-We surveyed over 2,000 couples* who got married last year to see what the average wedding in 2021 looked like…how does yours match up?
+We surveyed over 1,800 couples* to find out more about the average UK wedding in 2023 - how does yours match up?

 This doesn’t however take into account the cost of the engagement ring, and how much couples are planning to spend on their mini-moon or honeymoon (or in the cases of some lucky ducks, both!)

 We’ve seen over two thirds (70%!) of couples receive money from family and/or friends to help pay for their big day - this is up 7% from the previous year as nearlyweds look for financial support to plan the day of their dreams.

 Nearly 1 in 2 couples said the economy had an impact on their wedding budget - causing them to either cut back, or spend more than planned, with 30% increasing their budget at least once during planning.

 Close to two thirds of UK couples (65%) are now spending over £15,000 on their weddings - but it is still possible to get married for £10,000 or less if your wedding budget is tight.

 The average age of women getting married in 2023 was 33 years old, whilst men were slightly older at 35.

 A third of couples who married in 2023 met online, with 30% meeting through dating apps and a further 3% meeting through social media.